-Answer 3: No. Both the methyl-group and the cyanide-group have to be removed in the cell to become a free form of cobalamin Then, the free cobalamin is incorporated into the cofactor form that the cell utilizes.
-People with methylation defect can utilize cyanocobalamin and supplementing with methylcobalamin is unlikelyto be more advantageous than supplementing with cyanocobalamin for people with methylation defect or the general population.
+Answer 3: NO!
+Both the methyl-group and the cyanide-group have to be removed in the cell to become a free form of cobalamin.
+Then, the free cobalamin is incorporated into the cofactor forms (methylcobalamin and adenosyl-cobalamin) that the cell utilizes.
+People with methylation defect can utilize cyanocobalamin and supplementing with methylcobalamin is unlikely to be more advantageous than supplementing with cyanocobalamin for people with methylation defect or the general population.

 Please find detailed explanations / answers in the pdf: